Our 125th year!

 Share

 It’s hard to wrap your mind around a timespan of 125 years.
 That’s well beyond a human lifetime.
-It’s a sixth of the way to a millenium.
+It’s an eighth of the way to a millennium.
 But with this edition, the Labor Press enters its 125th year of publishing.

 Over the next 12 months, leading up to our 125th birthday a year from now, we’ll celebrate in these pages by looking back at our movement’s history.